Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{s} autonomous driving technology continues to advance, we are entering an era where both Connected Autonomous Vehicles (CAVs) and Human-Driven Vehicles (HDVs) will coexist.
 While CAVs are considered to have great potential in improving traffic safety and efficiency, their current performance on open roads is far from satisfactory.
 According to California’s Department of Motor Vehicles \citep{DMV2019}, 51\% of disengagements were due to CAVs' decision-making failures.
-Additionally, the Beijing Autonomous Vehicle Road Test Report revealed that up to 91\% of disengagements occurred during interactions with other vehicles, indicating that current autonomous driving technology is not yet adequate for complex interaction scenarios \citep{beijing2022}.
+Additionally, the Beijing Autonomous Vehicle Road Test Report revealed that up to 91\% of disengagements occurred during interactions with other vehicles, indicating that current autonomous driving technology is not yet adequate for complex interaction scenarios \citep{beijing2022, liu2023real}.

 To ameliorate this issue, a promising approach is to leverage the cooperative driving capabilities of CAVs \citep{stevens2017cooperative}.
 The SAE J3216 standard divides Cooperative Driving Automation (CDA) into four levels: Status-sharing, Intent-sharing, Agreement-seeking, and Prescriptive \citep{SAE2020}.
 Federal Highway Administration has conducted the CARMA Program to develop and test CDA.
-However, the current validation of the program primarily focuses on single CDA under single scenarios, such as cooperative platooning at highway \citep{carma2022}.
+The SARTRE project, led by Volvo, has turned cooperative platooning into a reality.
+However, the current validation of the program primarily focuses on single CDA under single scenarios \citep{carma2022}.
 How to achieve all-scenario and all-CDA cooperative driving still remains to be tackled.